vitalets/playwright-network-cache/README.md

 <details>
   <summary>Click to expand</summary>

 You can setup caching of some request for all tests.
-To achieve that, define `cacheRoute` as **auto** fixture and setup cached routes.
+Define `cacheRoute` as [auto fixture](https://playwright.dev/docs/test-fixtures#automatic-fixtures) and setup cached routes:
-For example:
 ```ts
 export const test = base.extend<{ cacheRoute: CacheRoute }>({
   cacheRoute: [async ({ page }, use) => {